 Grand Rounds are mandatory educational conferences for the orthopedic residents and faculty.
 Grand Rounds are held every Wednesday morning.

 - Patient Safety Conferences: A bi-monthly review of morbidity and mortality statistics from the previous month and are part of the department's quality improvement program.
 Residents and faculty review the root cause analysis of near misses/adverse events and whether or not these occurrences were secondary to a breakdown in a systems-based management.

-- Invited Guest Speakers: Speaker are invited to present a lecture on a topic of his/her expertise within their specialty field.
+- Invited Guest Speakers: Speakers are invited to present a lecture on a topic of their expertise within their specialty field.
 These lectures are presented as continuing medical education events.
 Guest speakers include Einstein resident alumni and well-known speakers from orthopedic, medical and non-medical professions.

 - Formal Case Presentations: Clinical vignettes on current cases of interest are presented by the residents to the faculty, resident and clinical staff.
 Academic discussions regarding diagnosis and treatment are held.
 Case Presentations are seen as a valuable teaching module for resident education in preparation for oral board presentation and national/local research presentation.

 - Resident Presentations: Each resident presents on a topic of their interest every year.
 The resident is required to complete a full literature search on the topic and present a power point presentation to the audience.
 For this presentation, PGY5 residents present on their senior elective rotation experience.
 Our most recent graduates completed electives overseas and presented on their experiences in Spain and Australia.